 Afton State Park / Hastings, Minnesota

 ALLOW PLENTY OF EXTRA TIME TO PARK AND WALK TO CHECK-IN / START:

-Warm-Ups: Since you may not have time to get back down to your vehicle before the race start there will be a row of tents adjacent to the finish line where you will be able to leave warmups, race shirt, etc. You will check your bag in and out with volunteers after you’ve labeled them with your name and race number.
+Warm-Ups: Since many runners will be walking up from the remote lots, there will be a row of tents adjacent to the finish line where you will be able to leave warmups, race shirt, etc. You will check your bag in and out with volunteers after you’ve labeled them with your name and race number.
 We discourage leaving items of value in your bags.
 Though your bags will be under tents, they will not be protected from any potential weather.
 You can either bring your own bag or use the small plastic bag provided to you at check in.